rukano/dockerfiles/README.md

 ### Run

-As jack is not yet working, the `--device` micht not be needed
+#### Latest (simple sclang + scsynth)

+The 'latest' tag is a simple image with sclang and scsynth working.
+To use the interactive sclang shell in our container you could run the container as:

+`docker run -it rukano/supercollider sclang`

+You will have sclang prompt.
+And finish by sending an EOF signal (Ctrl+D)

+#### Real-Time synthesis

+This is not yet tested and supportet, but the idea is to get jack packaged in the image so you can just start a process connected to it.

-+ Run container with shell
++ Run container with shell (not working)

 `docker run -it --rm --privileged=true --device=/dev/snd:/dev/snd rukano/supercollider /bin/bash`

-+ Run sclang directly interactively
++ Run sclang directly interactively (not working)

 `docker run -it --rm --privileged=true --device=/dev/snd:/dev/snd rukano/supercollider sclang`